 (CFU/g) respectively which are within the recommended limit value for microbial density in food.
 Therefore, sweet potato flour fortified with soybean and crayfish flour can be recommended as weaning food to reduce the incidence of malnutrition in infants.Pages: 133-137 | Views: 223 | Downloads: 101Download Full Article: Click Here

 How to cite this article:

-Omosuli SV, Ibrahim TA and Olawale-Olakunle OE.
+Omosuli SV, Ibrahim TA, Olawale-Olakunle OE.
 Nutritional quality and microbial density of sweet potato flour fortified with soybean and crayfish flours.
-International Journal of Advanced Academic Studies.
-2019; 1(2): 133-137.
+Int J Adv Acad Stud 2019;1(2):133-137.